 Coronary heart disease (CHD) is the single most common cause of death globally.
-However, with falling CHD mortality rates, an increasing number of people live with CHD and may need support to manage their symptoms and reduce the chances of future problems such as heart attacks.
-Exercise-based cardiac rehabilitation aims to improve the health and outcome of people with CHD.
+However, with falling CHD mortality rates, an increasing number of people live with CHD and may need support to manage their symptoms (such as angina, shortness of breath with physical activity, and fatigue) and reduce the chances of future problems, such as heart attacks.
+Exercise-based cardiac rehabilitation (exercise training alone or in combination with psychological or educational interventions) aims to improve the health and outcomes of people with CHD.

 We searched the scientific literature for randomised controlled trials (experiments that randomly allocate participants to one of two or more treatment groups) looking at the effectiveness of exercise-based treatments compared with no exercise in people of all ages with CHD.
-The search is current to July 2014.
+The evidence is current to September 2020.

 Quality of evidence

-Although the reporting of methods has improved in recent trials, lack of reporting made it difficult to assess the overall methodological quality and risk of possible bias of the evidence.
+Although the reporting of methods has improved in recent trials, lack of reporting key methodological aspects made it difficult to assess the overall methodological quality and risk of possible bias of the evidence.

-Coronary heart disease (CHD) is the single most common cause of death globally.
-However, with falling CHD mortality rates, an increasing number of people live with CHD and may need support to manage their symptoms and prognosis.
+Coronary heart disease (CHD) is the most common cause of death globally.
+However, with falling CHD mortality rates, an increasing number of people living with CHD may need support to manage their symptoms and prognosis.
 Exercise-based cardiac rehabilitation (CR) aims to improve the health and outcomes of people with CHD.
-This is an update of a Cochrane systematic review previously published in 2011.
+This is an update of a Cochrane Review previously published in 2016.

-We included randomised controlled trials (RCTs) of exercise-based interventions with at least six months’ follow-up, compared with a no exercise control.
-The study population comprised men and women of all ages who have had a myocardial infarction (MI), coronary artery bypass graft (CABG) or percutaneous coronary intervention (PCI), or who have angina pectoris, or coronary artery disease.
-We included RCTs that reported at least one of the following outcomes: mortality, MI, revascularisations, hospitalisations, health-related quality of life (HRQL), or costs.
+We included randomised controlled trials (RCTs) of exercise-based interventions with at least six months’ follow-up, compared with 'no exercise' control.
+The study population comprised adult men and women who have had a myocardial infarction (MI), coronary artery bypass graft (CABG) or percutaneous coronary intervention (PCI), or have angina pectoris, or coronary artery disease.

-This review included 63 trials which randomised 14,486 people with CHD.
-This latest update identified 16 new trials (3872 participants).
-The population included predominantly post-MI and post-revascularisation patients and the mean age of patients within the trials ranged from 47.5 to 71.0 years.
-Women accounted for fewer than 15% of the patients recruited.
-Overall trial reporting was poor, although there was evidence of an improvement in quality of reporting in more recent trials.
+This review included 85 trials which randomised 23,430 people with CHD.
+This latest update identified 22 new trials (7795 participants).
+The population included predominantly post-MI and post-revascularisation patients, with a mean age ranging from 47 to 77 years.